-A fun team activity that relies on collaboration and communication of your team members is the perfect square.
+A fun team activity that relies on the collaboration and communication of your team members is the perfect square.
 Team members are completely blindfolded in this activity, and they have a task to form a perfect square with a rope.
 Super exciting.
 It is really hilarious to watch the rope towards the end of the activity.

 Divide employees into groups of 6-12.
 Ask them to form a circle facing each other.
 Tell them to put their right hand in the air and grab someone’s hand from across the circle.

 After that, ask everyone to put out their left hand and again grab someone’s hand from the circle.
 Set a timer for them and ask them to untangle the “knot” within the set time.
 You might even consider using a time tracking software that you use for work, in order to keep track of results.
 The first one to untangle wins.